kyma-project/telemetry-manager/docs/user/04-metrics.md

 ### Metric Agent

 If a MetricPipeline configures a feature in the `input` section, an additional DaemonSet is deployed acting as an agent.
 The agent is also based on an [OTel Collector](https://opentelemetry.io/docs/collector/) and encompasses the collection and conversion of Prometheus-based metrics.
 Hereby, the workload puts a `prometheus.io/scrape` annotation on the specification of the Pod or service, and the agent collects it.
-The agent pushes all data in OTLP to the central gateway.
+The agent sends all data in OTLP to the central gateway.

 ### Telemetry Manager